ChameleonCloud/docs/source/getting-started/index.rst

 At the end of this tutorial, you'll have learned how to:

-- Find networking, storage, and compute resources using the `Hardware Discovery Catalog`_ and search resource availability via the :ref:`Resource Calendars
+- Find compute resources using the `Hardware Discovery`_ page and check availability via the :ref:`Resource Calendars <the-lease-calendars>`
-  <the-lease-calendars>`
 - Make :doc:`advanced reservations<../technical/reservations/index>` for
   Chameleon resources
 - Configure, launch, and connect to an instance running on a bare metal server
 - Orchestrate a Chameleon experiment using Jupyter and python-chi_ *(advanced — see our* :doc:`companion guide <jupyter-python-chi>` *)*

-Let's get started!

 .. contents:: :local: